Non-Abelian fractional quantum Hall states at filling factor 3/4: Discussions

 \section{Discussions}

 In summary, we have studied the possible TOs of $\nu=3/4$ FQH states and revealed that the one observed in BLG is of the $\frac{3}{4}$-aPf type based on numerical results.
 One may wonder if our results also shed some light on GaAs hole system~\cite{WangCY2022}.
 It has an intricate LL diagram with many crossings and LL mixing is strong in the vicinity of $\nu=3/4$.
 The single-particle eigenstates of these LLs are also complicated multi-component vectors.
 A simple estimate shows that LL mixing is likely to have significant impact and at least two LLs should be included when studying the $3/4$ state.
-The lower level that is relevant here is also primarily made of the non-relativistic lowest LL orbitals~\cite{MacDonald1989,YangSR1990}.
+The lower level that is relevant at $3/4$ is also primarily made of the non-relativistic lowest LL orbitals~\cite{MacDonald1989,YangSR1990}.
 If the higher level can be approximated in the way that we have considered, then the $3/4$ state in GaAs hole system should be essentially the same as the one in BLG.
-As the stability of the $3/4$ state depends quite sensitively on $c_{0}$, one should perform numerical calculations using microscopic models of GaAs hole system to address this issue.
-The rhombohedral hexalayer graphene problem is more difficult~\cite{XieJ2024}.
-For the related pentalayer case, several theoretical investigations have appeared but consensus has yet to emerge~\cite{DongZH2023,ZhouBR2023,DongJK2023,GongZQ2023,KwanYH2023}.
-Nevertheless, if numerical calculations confirm that the GSD on the torus is 12, we would conclude that the state is non-Abelian.
+As the stability of the $3/4$ state depends quite sensitively on $c_{1}$, one should perform numerical calculations using microscopic models of GaAs hole system to address this issue.

-There was also an observation of $\nu=1/4$ state in GaAs hole systems~\cite{WangCY2023}.
-Numerical investigations suggest that it may also arises from CF pairing~\cite{ZhaoTZ2023,Sharma2024}.
-No clear plateaus was found at $\nu=3/4$ in this experiment, so one tentatively conclude that particle-hole symmetry is absent.
-It would be very helpful if a microscopic calculation that uses accurate single-particle eigenstates and takes into account LL mixing can be done.
-More generally, LL mixing could play an important role in many van der Waals materials.
-For Bernal stacking trilayer graphene, half-filled FQH states have been observed~\cite{ChenYW2024}.
-Their nature depends on the details of LL mixing and intriguing evolution is expected when LLs are tuned by external fields.
-In rhombohedral $N$-layer graphene, there could be $N$ nearly degenerate LLs in certain parameter regimes, which is favorable for realizing certain non-Abelian FQH states given by the parton construction~\cite{WuYH2017a,Timmel2023}.